biffbaff64/LughSharp/README.md

     -       of thing.
 It means a big rewrite of many of the graphics classes.
     -       I might need some guidance, or a lightbulb moment to continue.

+    - What if I switched to DirectX or used SDL2?

     - DONE - Camera
     - DONE - Color
     - DONE - Colors